BenNeise/bennneise.github.io/_posts/2015-05-29-vra-setting-the-vro-using-custom-properties.markdown

 ![vcologo](/content/images/2016/01/vcologo.png)
-WeÔÇÖre soon going to be implementing multiple [vRealize Orchestrator](http://www.vmware.com/uk/products/vrealize-orchestrator) (vRO)┬áservers in our [vRealize Automation ](http://www.vmware.com/uk/products/vrealize-automation)(vRA) development environment to allow people to choose different endpoints.
-Essentially if someoneÔÇÖs working on a workflow, that shouldnÔÇÖt affect a different developer who is testing a template.
+We're soon going to be implementing multiple [vRealize Orchestrator](http://www.vmware.com/uk/products/vrealize-orchestrator) (vRO) servers in our [vRealize Automation ](http://www.vmware.com/uk/products/vrealize-automation)(vRA) development environment to allow people to choose different endpoints.
+Essentially if someone's working on a workflow, that shouldn't affect a different developer who is testing a template.
 So I wanted a way of allowing customers (in this case, developers) to choose from a list of Orchestrator endpoints.

 This might be useful in the following cases:

 - Allowing specific customers to use their own Orchestrators (for example in different domains)
-- Having multiple Development Orchestrators at various stages of ÔÇ£doneÔÇØ.
-So┬áworkflow developers can break workflows without hampering┬áanyone elseÔÇÖs ability to deploy machines.
+- Having multiple Development Orchestrators at various stages of "done".
+So workflow developers can break workflows without hampering anyone else's ability to deploy machines.
-- Using┬áa Development┬áOrchestrator┬áfrom Production.
-For example┬ásome┬áof our customerÔÇÖs Blueprints┬ácanÔÇÖt be tested in DEV as we donÔÇÖt have the same networks available.
+- Using a Development Orchestrator from Production.
+For example some of our customer's Blueprints can't be tested in DEV as we don't have the same networks available.

-Thankfully, using [vRA Custom Properties](http://pubs.vmware.com/vCAC-61/topic/com.vmware.ICbase/PDF/vcloud-automation-center-61-custom-property-reference.pdf), this isnÔÇÖt too difficult to implement.
+Thankfully, using [vRA Custom Properties](http://pubs.vmware.com/vCAC-61/topic/com.vmware.ICbase/PDF/vcloud-automation-center-61-custom-property-reference.pdf), this isn't too difficult to implement.

-Before you start, you should be comfortable┬áusing Orchestrator with┬ávRA.
-This isnÔÇÖt a guide on how to set up vRA/vRO integration.
-Your vRO server must be set up with all the necessary prerequisites that it would need to work as an endpoint.┬á If youÔÇÖve done this once, youÔÇÖve hopefully documented the process, so itÔÇÖs just a case of replicating it on another server.
+Before you start, you should be comfortable using Orchestrator with vRA.
+This isn't a guide on how to set up vRA/vRO integration.
+Your vRO server must be set up with all the necessary prerequisites that it would need to work as an endpoint.
+If you've done this once, you've hopefully documented the process, so it's just a case of replicating it on another server.

 ## Create the vRO Endpoint in vRA

-Assuming you havenÔÇÖt already go multiple endpoints configured; the first thing youÔÇÖre going to need to do is create one.
+Assuming you haven't already go multiple endpoints configured; the first thing you're going to need to do is create one.

 1. Log into your vRealize Automation portal
 2. Navigate to **Infrastructure** > **Endpoints** > **Endpoints**